vinzdeveloper/node-api-graphql-mongo/README.md

 Hope it will be benefited to other developers as well who wants to understand how graphql services works in node js.

+Also client invocation mechanism for graphql service is available in *client.js*

 ## Graphql-tools and Graphql-compose

 Trying to illustrate the difference between Graphql-tools and Graphql-compose libray to implement the same services.